 The second and last add-on Paul addressed in this epistle is mysticism.
 This is a huge issue even in our time and is encroaching on the visible Church in many forms such as ‘Contemplative Prayer.’
 What is the draw for mysticism?
 Isn’t it to become more in line with God and put oneself on the right track so that the believer can grow spiritually and possess more of God and our Lord and the Holy Spirit?
 Is this commanded anywhere in Sacred Scripture for us to do this?
 No, what we are called to do is to become living sacrifices and live out our lives as acts of worship by being transformed by the renewing of our minds (Romans 12:1-2).
 This is not mysticism.
 No, it is becoming saturated by and immersed in the Word of God and working with God to develop the mind of Christ so that we can live out our faith in God’s Wisdom.
 When we believed and repented as God regenerated us, He justified us and began the sanctification process that will last the rest of our lives.
 We received at that moment all of Christ we will ever need.

-For in him the whole fullness of deity dwells bodily, and you have been filled in him, who is the head of all rule and authority.
-(Colossians 2:9-10 ESV)
+9 For in Him all the fullness of Deity dwells in bodily form, 10 and in Him you have been made complete, and He is the head over all rule and authority; Colossians 2:9-10 (NASB)

 Christ is God.
 What does it mean that believers have been ‘filled’ in Him?
-The Greek word used here for ‘filled’ is πληρόω or plēroō.
-The KJV translates this word as ‘complete.’
+The Greek word used here for ‘complete‘ is πληρόω (plēroō).
 This word describes the filling of something to its maximum capacity.
 It is like filling a cup to the brim or a net with fish to point of breaking it.
 This is an incredible statement by Paul.
 All genuine Christians share in Christ’s power and authority.
 According to the rest of this statement, it means that believers share with Christ in being head over all rule and authority.
 This is positional and will be fulfilled when our Lord returns in the completion of His Kingdom.